CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab12.md

     ![](../Images/l12t1p3.png)

-1. In the navigation pane on the left, select **Overview** to see the main page for your project; which looks like this.
+1. In the navigation pane on the left, select **Overview** to see the main page for your project, which looks like this.

     ![](../Images/l12t1p4.png)

-1. Click the **Copy Azure AI Foundry project endpoint** icon to copy the value, then save it in a notepad, you’ll need it later to connect your client application to the project.
+1. Click the **Copy Azure AI Foundry project endpoint** icon to copy the value, then save it in a notepad.
+You’ll need it later to connect your client application to the project.

     ![](../Images/l12t1p5.png)